After a comfortable journey, you wander through the mountain village you have been looking for for your holiday.

 Going on a skiing holiday by car is often a sensible choice.
 But avoiding hassle is also one!

-Stay on the shores of an Alpine lake
+The best spots for a vacation on the shores of an Alpine lake

 The lakes of the Alps are real gems to discover.
 Refined or wilder, their banks offer you another version of the Alps.